Need help? Call our free Repro Legal Helpline: 844-868-2812

 Melanie Anguay, MBA, is the Senior Technology & Digital Services Director at If/When/How, where she furthers the organization’s mission through the effective use of information technology by overseeing the infrastructure of technical operations.
 Prior to joining If/When/How, Melanie served in various executive roles at social justice nonprofits, most recently as Executive Director at the Society of St. Vincent de Paul of Contra Costa County.
 She was also a lay missioner in Bolivia and Dominican Republic.
 She enjoys white water rafting.

-Sarah Anne New, Senior Data Coordinator
+Sarah Anne New, Data Management Coordinator

-Sarah Anne (she/her/hers) is the Senior Data Coordinator at If/When/How, where she supports data health and processes for the Movement Building department.
+Sarah Anne (she/her/hers) is the Data Management Coordinator at If/When/How, where she supports data health and processes for the Movement Building department.
 Prior to her role at If/When/How, Sarah Anne worked as a Consultant for SGNL Solutions and a Senior Program Assistant at The National Academies of Sciences, Engineering, and Medicine for the Board on Global Health.
 She has also worked as an English Teaching Assistant on the island of Lanzarote in the Canary Islands and volunteered as a birth doula for people of South Georgia and Northern Florida.
 Her career has been focused on global health, reproductive rights, and public health emergency and preparedness science.

 Sarah Anne graduated from American University with a Bachelor of Arts in Public Health.
 She currently lives in a camper van with her dog, Millie, and travels the states searching for prime fishing spots, fiery sunsets, and perfect powder days for snowboarding.